 Swiss chard and beets are very susceptible to damping-off disease (I guess).

-The take-away here is to be careful when you water.
-The cause of the above issue is I watered all three of the trays using a larger watering tray and added too much.
+The takeaway here is to be careful when you water.
+The cause of the above issue is that I watered all three trays using a larger watering tray and added too much.

-That was the end of the Fantasia Orange Swiss chard microgreens 10-days in.
-It's okay, though, the seeding density is too low, and they need to be re-tested.
+Ten days in, that was the end of the Fantasia Orange Swiss chard microgreens.
+It’s okay, though.
+The seeding density is too low, and they need to be re-tested.

 Instead of showing you daily progressions, we'll skip ahead to the last day we took photos.